 As part of its Title VI compliance monitoring, Metro Transit updates its Title VI Plan every three years.
-The current plan update was adopted in October 2020; the 2023 plan has been completed and submitted but has not yet been approved by the FTA.
+The current plan update was adopted in October 2020.
 The plan highlights Metro's current fixed-route service standards, service quality/policies, fare equity policy, and equity analyses of service and fare changes since the last plan was adopted.
 The policies and analyses help ensure that the level of service and location of routes, age/quality of vehicles assigned to routes, and stop and other facilities are being provided in a non-discriminatory manner, and that the fare structure is also equitable.